NdagiStanley/home/src/about/README.md

 #### What does this mean?

-At the core, I am a tinkerer\*.

-Secondly, I like to think that I care about people.
+Besides being a **creative head** (building stuff and tinkering) I like to believe that I go **beyond self** and work on impacting others.

 This mantra reminds me of this identity; calling me to action!

 #### Building & Serving

 - Software engineering - [My Devstory][devstory].
+- Teaching (wholesomely breaking barriers, real or imagined!)
+- Taking up **Leadership** opportunities
 - DIY - Do It Yourself projects
-- Taking up **Leadership** opportunities
 - **Mentoring**
 - ... the list continues (It's a lifelong journey)

+[TechKln community][tk] is a brainchild of mine.

 ## Publications